Automated Regression Testing: A Definitive Guide

 Step 5.
 Maintain and update test suites

-To combat this in automated regression testing, you’d need self-healing.
-Self-healing is an intelligent software testing solution used to prevent test issues from arising due to changes in application’s UI or web elements.
+To handle this in automated regression testing, self-healing can help.
+Self-healing is a smart testing solution that fixes test issues caused by changes in an app's UI or web elements.

 Here's a quick webinar to show you Self-healing can solve your test maintenance challenges: